allejo/LeagueOverseer/README.md

 ## Compiling

-Regardless of the size, complexity of this plug-in, and file count of this plugin, the plug-in can be easily compiled with
+Regardless of the size, complexity, and size of this plugin, the plug-in can still be easily compiled with a simple `make`.

 ### Requirements